satomm1/Robot/Electrical/Microphones/README.md

 This directory holds the electrical design for the microphones.
 Note, you will need one  PIC32 board and two microphone boards for a single system.
 The two microphones allows for stereo audio.
 The PIC32 board is an intermediary that translates the audio signal into a format that the Jetson can read.

+> [!WARNING]
-**Note**: Soldering the microphones is not easy.
+> Soldering the microphones is not easy.
 You will need solder paste and a reflow oven.
 You can order a stencil for the solder paste, or manually apply the solder paste to the microphone pads (be careful not to add too much solder!).

+> [!TIP]
+> Make sure to solder the 6 pin right angle connector in the correct direction.
+See picture below for guidance.

 ## Putting the Microphones Together
 Once you have a soldered microphone PCB, we can construct the full microphone in its housing.
 3D print the housings (instructions in the [Mechanical Directory](../../CAD/README.md)).
 For a more robust microphone, we use a gasket and an acoustically transparent fabric to prevent debris from entering the microphone port.
 To construct the housing